Moneymoney122/boot-script/README.md

 `cd ~/boot-script/`

-`chmod +x boot.sh` or if you want to use the other versions of this script: `chmod +x boot.sh old-boot.sh test-boot.sh`

-`./boot.sh` or if you want to use the old version: `./old-boot.sh` or if you want to use the test version: `./test-boot.sh`
+- main version: `chmod +x boot.sh` then `./boot.sh`

+- test version: `chmod +x test-boot.sh` then `./test-boot.sh`

+- I don't really update the test version anymore, If you want the latest version with the most features use the main version.

+old version: `chmod +x old-boot.sh` then `./old-boot.sh`

 ### Arguments available on this script:
 | Option (short)  | Option (long)               | Description                              |